The Innokin I.O. kit is marketed as being the “mighty mini vape”!

 The kit includes 2 different pod options – both with the same resistance but different heating element types:

-- Ceramic heating element – 1.4ohm – usually recommended for CBD e-liquids – green fill plug
+- Ceramic heating element – 1.4ohm – usually recommended for CBD e-liquids – green fill plug (only included in early kits)

 - Kanthal (wire) heating element – 1.4ohm KAL – ideal for thinner high nicotine or nic salt e-liquid -black fill plug